thomaseleff/audera/README.md

        \ \__\ \__\ \______/\ \______/\ \______\ \__\\ _\\ \__\ \__\
         \|__|\|__|\|______| \|______| \|______|\|__|\|__|\|__|\|__|

-`audera` is an open-source multi-room audio streaming system written in Python for DIY home entertainment enthusiasts.
+`audera` is an open-source multi-room audio streaming system written in Python for DIY home audio enthusiasts.

 ## Implementation architecture
 The following section describes different options for deploying `audera`, either as a **standalone streaming system** or **self-hosted with Home Assistant**.